Windy City Harvest

 Joe O’Meara

-Joe O’Meara joined Windy City Harvest in 2023 as the Small Farm Business Manager.
-He brings over a decade of growing experience in a variety of settings.
+Joe O’Meara joined Windy City Harvest in 2023 as the Farm Business manager.
+He brings more than a decade of growing experience in a variety of settings.
 Joe’s passion has always been food-related, with his first career in the restaurant world.
-After attending Kendall College for the culinary arts, he discovered an appreciation of locally grown produce while running the event kitchen at Frontera and Topolobampo.
-He transitioned from chef to farmer, starting at City Farm, then spending a few years at Tempel Farm Organics as the Assistant Farm Manager and Radical Root as the tractor operator.
-As their first Farm Coordinator, Joe designed and implemented a garden for people with special needs at Opportunity Knocks nonprofit in Maywood.
+After attending Kendall College for the culinary arts, he discovered an appreciation of locally grown produce while running the event kitchens at Frontera and Topolobampo.
+He transitioned from chef to farmer, starting at City Farm, then spending a few years at Tempel Farm Organics as the assistant farm manager and Radical Root as the tractor operator.
+As their first farm coordinator, Joe designed and implemented a garden for people with special needs at Opportunity Knocks, a nonprofit in Maywood.
 At Council Oaks Montessori School in Blue Island, Joe pioneered a farm-to-table program, managed the school kitchen, and developed a school learning garden and orchard.
-While launching and operating his own project, BIOS Farm, Joe ran a 2-acre urban farm in Blue Island for 5 years, with a successful CSA model and thriving market sales.
-He is passionate about growing food, native plants and insects, and is excited to share his expertise with Windy City Harvest programs.
+While launching and operating his own project, BIOS Farm, Joe ran a two-acre urban farm in Blue Island for five years, with a successful CSA model and thriving market sales.
+He is passionate about growing food, native plants, and insects, and is excited to share his expertise with Windy City Harvest programs.

 Laquieasha Reed